 Better Player: Ping G400 LST

-The Ping G400 line of clubs is one of the direct competitors to the Rogue, and the LST model employs Ping’s Low Spin Technology to create a driver that’s favored by many low to mid handicappers.
+A direct competitor to the Rogue drivers is the Ping G400 line of clubs.
+This LST model employs Ping’s Low Spin Technology to create a driver that’s favored by many low to mid handicappers.
 At an MSRP of $400, it comes in $100 cheaper than the Rogue drivers.

 The LST is more forgiving than most Players drivers, but it still offers the ability to shape shots across the course.
 The weighting on this club is towards the face, which helps to reduce the spin rate further.
 This club is ideal for those looking for the feel of a pro club, but could still use a bit of added forgiveness from time to time.
 Learn more about this popular club on Ping’s website.